Charibdys/Private-Parlor/README.md

 # privateparlor

+## Archived - See [PrivateParlorXT](https://github.com/Private-Parlor/Private-Parlor-XT) for Updates
+### This repository has been archived, as is likely outdated.
+Development has moved to [PrivateParlorXT](https://github.com/Private-Parlor/Private-Parlor-XT)

 A rewrite of [secretlounge-ng](https://github.com/secretlounge/secretlounge-ng), a bot to make an anonymous group chat on Telegram.
 Written in Crystal with the aim of being a fast, memory efficient, and featureful alternative.